 Lack of sleep affects ovulation, causing menstrual irregularity and delaying conception.
 A large proportion (50%) of women who work in notoriously sleep-deprived professions such as flight attendants and nurses and other night shift workers experience irregular and erratic periods.
 In some cases they stop having periods altogether.
 Sleep disrupted by night shifts at the time of ovulation and conception may increase the odds of miscarriage.
-In general, getting less than 8 hours a night sleep is considered a risk factor for first trimester miscarriage.
+In general, getting less than 8 hours a night sleep may be considered a risk factor for miscarriage.

 In an ideal world men and women trying to conceive should avoid shift work, or skimping on sleep, or if this is impossible they should make a concerted effort to catch up on sleep when they can.